rydurham/Sentinel/readme.md

 ### Localization
 Sentinel has been translated into several other languages, and new translations are always welcome!
 Check out the [Sentinel Page](https://crowdin.com/project/sentinel) on CrowdIn for more details.

-### Tests
-Tests are powered by Codeception.
-Currently they must be run within a Laravel application environment.
-To run the tests:
-* Pull in the require-dev dependencies via composer.
-* Navigate to the Sentinel folder
-* Run ```vendor/bin/codecept run```

-I would recommend turning on "Mail Pretend" in your testing mail config file.